-Organizations can be held responsible for damages that may occur due to equipment failure.
+Organisations can be held responsible for damages that may occur due to equipment failure.
 For example, some public utility companies have been found liable for loss of life and property damage due to equipment malfunctions and overlooked inspections.
 These scenarios include environmental disasters such as wildfires and natural gas explosions.

 CMMS focuses specifically on driving asset uptime and would be used predominantly by operations staff responsible for this single output.
-Organizations that want to manage the entire asset lifecycle, from cradle to grave, will use an EAM system.
+Organisations that want to manage the entire asset lifecycle, from cradle to grave, will use an EAM system.

 SAP Insights Newsletter

 Gain key insights by subscribing to our newsletter.